WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 # Fire-and-forget tasks

 A Chapel program always starts as a single main thread.
-You can then start concurrent tasks with the `begin` statement.
-A task spawned by the `begin` statement will run in a different thread while the main thread continues its normal execution.
+You can then start concurrent threads with the `begin` statement.
+A thread spawned by the `begin` statement will run in a different thread while the main thread continues its normal execution.
 Let's start a new code `begin.chpl` with the following lines:

 ```chpl
 var x = 100;